Q&A ON COLGATE-PALMOLIVE LABORATORY AND CLINICAL RESULTS ON EFFECTS OF TOOTHPASTE AND MOUTHWASH ON COVID-19 VIRUS

 7. Should I brush or rinse before going out or meeting people?

-Oral care should be part of your daily personal hygiene routine, and you should continue to wear masks, practice social distancing, and wash your hands to help prevent virus transmission.
+Oral care should be part of your daily personal hygiene routine, and you should continue to wear masks, practice social distancing, and wash your hands where appropriate to help prevent virus transmission.
 There is currently no evidence that brushing or rinsing prevents, treats, or cures COVID-19, or alleviates its symptoms.
-Additional studies are necessary to determine whether lowering the amount of virus in saliva, which can be transmitted through talking, singing, or coughing, might help reduce the risk of transmission to others.
+Additional large scale studies are necessary to determine whether lowering the amount of virus in saliva, which can be transmitted through talking, singing, or coughing, might help reduce the risk of transmission to others.
 Regular brushing and rinsing is key to maintaining good oral health.
-We have planned additional studies to evaluate how brushing and rinsing affect the amount of virus in your mouth.

 8. How do laboratory test results represent what happens in a person's mouth?

 Laboratory testing is designed to show whether the test products can neutralize the SARS-CoV-2 virus.
-Colgate-Palmolive is conducting additional clinical research to determine whether similar results occur in the mouth to help neutralize and temporarily lower virus levels.
+Colgate-Palmolive has conducted additional clinical research to determine whether similar results occur in the mouth to help neutralize and temporarily lower virus levels.
+That clinical research shows that viral loads can be reduced immediately after and remain low for at least 30 minutes for certain mouthrinses containing either 0.075% CPC, 0.075% CPC+Zn, 1.5% hydrogen peroxide, or 0.12% chlorhexidine, and certain toothpastes containing either stannous fluoride or zinc.

 9. Did you test competitor products?